-I have completed a GeoGebraBook of nine Unit Circle Symmetry applets, which you can use by clicking here.
-There are three applets per type of symmetry on the unit circle, one focusing on the unit circle only, and the other two linking unit circle properties to patterns in the graphs of the sine and cosine functions.
+Check out this GeoGebraBook of nine applets that will help you explore Unit Circle Symmetries.
+It contains three applets per type of symmetry on the unit circle, one focusing only on the unit circle, and the other two linking unit circle properties to patterns in the graphs of the sine and cosine functions.

 Suggestions for improvements to these applets, or additional applets, are always welcome via comments on this post.